Sharing with you a bit of what goes into my jewellery photography…

 Recently, I added to my unusual finds collection, whilst having a stall at a makers market which had been combined with a vintage collectables fair.

-These are all photos of one of my new smaller sized glass pendants that are on vintage style filigree bails and with snake chain necklaces.
+A photograph of one of my new smaller sized glass pendants that are on a vintage style filigree bail on a snake chain necklace.

 Some of the photos turned out either too dark or light.
 Photographing glass isn’t easy, because of its shiny surface you get many reflections and variations in colour.